aayush23206/aayush23206/README.md

 ## 🧑‍💻 About Me

-> *"Turning data into decisions and ideas into intelligent systems."*

 - 🎓 **B.Tech Computer Science Engineering** student based in **Mumbai, India**
 - 💼 Actively seeking **internship opportunities** in AI/ML, Data Analysis, or related fields